Shaft (1971 film): Portrayal of race

 Shaft played a crucial part in the development of African-American advancement in Hollywood.

 In the creation of Shaft, there was a significant African-American presence, with director Parks, editor Hugh A. Robertson, and composer Isaac Hayes playing crucial roles.
 On the other hand, white men controlled the other important aspects of Shafts production.
 Scenarist and writer Tidyman, writer Black, producer Freeman, and executive producers Silliphant and Lewis were all white men who heavily influenced the making of Shaft.
 In an analysis of Shaft, Stanly Corkin stated, "Further, the reception of the idea of blackness also becomes various, defined by any number of subject positions, and again, those cannot be fixed to any particular racially defined place of origin."
-In other words, the perception of race depends on the viewer and thus differs between individuals.
-Since different representations of race appeal to different people, the film's white creators fabricated its representation of blackness in order to appeal to African American and white audiences alike.
 MGM was struggling financially during the making of this film, so making a profitable film was a necessity.
 "Under the devious guise of providing the Black American with a new and positive image of his/her life, these films confer upon the viewer, Black or White, little more than a pretended glamour and sophistication, the empty, repetitive wasteland of ancient Hollywood traditionalism."

 Parks' decision to cast Roundtree rather than a white actor, for whom the role was written, instantly altered the presentation of race in the film.
 Critics, however, believed the plot was not altered enough to accommodate the change in racial dynamics.
 "Mark Reid, for example, argues that Shaft is a product of the (white) studio imagination and merely a 'black-skinned replica' of the white action hero commonly found in the detective genre."

 One way that Shaft's blackness was showcased was through his attire.
 Shaft was "stylistically racialized: [He] wears clothes and affects manners that are associated with being black".
 Shaft was known for his elegant garb, as he was frequently draped in leather coats and turtlenecks throughout the film.
-Although his smooth, classy look evoked a greater interest from viewers, it in no way represented fashion typical of the black community in that era.